 If your company is perceived as undifferentiated in its views, its ability to both compete and achieve profitable growth is diminished.
 Differentiation is central to achieving an effective corporate positioning, and that requires defining spokespeople as demonstrable thought leaders who can become go-to sources for the news media.

-These are the key elements of achieving true thought leadership.
+These are the key elements of achieving a true company thought leadership strategy.

-Everyone is aware of their competition but paying close attention to precisely what they are saying publicly.
-Being differentiated in your thought leadership also means relative to your peer group.
+Everyone is aware of their competition, but paying close attention to precisely what they are saying publicly.
+Being differentiated in your thought leadership also means standing out relative to your peer group.
 Ideas aren’t innovative if everyone else also has them.
-Industries are constantly evolving, and news cycles are dynamic, and so staying a step ahead of the competition means advancing a truly unique narrative.
+Industries are constantly evolving, and news cycles are dynamic, so staying a step ahead of the competition means advancing a truly unique narrative.

 Voices that stand out can lead news cycles and have a bigger impact on your target audiences.
 Address topics that you have thought about deeply and convey a strong conviction.
-Make sure your views are substantive and reasonable, as opposed to ambiguous or that overstate your impact.
+Make sure your views are substantive and reasonable, as opposed to ambiguous or overstating your impact.
 Being confident in your delivery and genuinely believing in what you are saying results in greater authenticity—all of which translates into achieving a higher level of influence.

 Knowing what to say, and when, or what not to say, is both a key strategic and tactical imperative.
 Your words can be the catalyst for driving innovation in your industry.
-Know which trends need to be analyzed and the likely future they are pointing to.
+Know which trends need to be analyzed and the likely future they are pointing to in order to create a powerful company thought leadership strategy.
 In the world of ideas, after all, the future is always now.